Opinion/editorial: How can teens say no to $15/hr. summer jobs?

 Meanwhile, the unemployment rate was about 3.6%.
 That is barely more than the 3.5% rate in February 2020 just before COVID-19 struck.
 Asians (3.1%) and Whites (3.2%) fared better than Hispanics (4.1%) and Blacks (5.9%).
 Interestingly, given the genesis of this editorial, the one group with double-figure unemployment was teenagers (10.2%).
 But apparently they can afford to skip easy summer jobs paying $600 for a 40-hour week.

-While we whine over how bad things are, Americans keep quitting their jobs because they can find better-paying jobs with more benefits.
-In March, a total of 6.3 Americans separated from their jobs. la to dinjinare .
+While we whine over how bad things are and try to find people to blame, Americans keep quitting their jobs because they can find better-paying jobs with more benefits.
+In March, a total of 6.3 million Americans separated from their jobs, the Labor Department said.
+Some retired, became disabled or transferred.
+Only 1.4 million of them were fired or laid off.
+Roughly 4.5 million of them quit.
+They were not leaving the job market.
+They were taking advantage of it.

+Short-handed employers have started looking at foreign workers to fill a shortage of domestic applicants.
+The job posting service Indeed reports that as of April 10, searches for 2022 seasonal work by domestic job seekers was 27.6% below 2019 and 16.9% below 2021.

+As for the situation in Albemarle, Smith said the county has only 19 lifeguards.
+It needs 30.
+She said the county will pay for lifeguard certification classes for anyone, including older adults who want to relive the glory days of their youth.

-Yet all we seem to do as a people is gripe about gas prices and the cost of food.
-The Albemarle lifeguard shortage should serve as a reminder of how full our economic glass actually is.
+As people gripe about gas prices and the cost of food, we hope the Albemarle lifeguard shortage serves as one of the many reminders that our economic glass still remains pretty full.